The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: Preliminaries and the geometry of

-Moreover, there are no other relations between those divisors. \end{proposition} \begin{proof} See~\cite[Corollary 2.7 and Proposition 5.2]{Lan23}. \end{proof} Now, we study the open substack $\mathcal{H}_{g,n}^{\text{far}}\subset\mathcal{H}_{g,n}$.
+Moreover, there are no other relations between the classes $[\cZ_{g,n}^{i,j}]$. \end{proposition} \begin{proof} See~\cite[Corollary 2.7 and Proposition 5.2]{Lan23}. \end{proof} Now, we study the open substack $\cH_{g,n}^{\far}\subset\cH_{g,n}$.
 For $n\leq2g+3$, this is isomorphic to the quotient of an open subscheme of a representation of a linear algebraic group by the same group.
-We report here the precise statements.
-See~\cite[Subsections 2.2, 2.3 and 2.4]{Lan23} for details. \begin{proposition}[{\cite[Theorem 4.1]{AV04}}] It holds that
+We report here the precise statements; see~\cite[Subsections 2.2, 2.3 and 2.4]{Lan23} for details. \begin{proposition}[{\cite[Theorem 4.1]{AV04}}] Let $\mathbb{A}^{2g+3}$ be the space of binary forms of degree $2g+2$, and $\Delta_g$ the locus of singular forms.
+Then,